 - In standing, hold one dumbbell in each hand.

-- Lift the weights up to the front, with your palms facing one another.
+- Lift the weights to the front, with your palms facing one another.

 - Once you’ve lifted the weights to about 90 degrees, return them to the starting position.